"Velocity Conference"

 Jesse Robbins on the Rise of DevOps (InfoQ Interview)

-Jesse Robbins talks with InfoQ about how DevOps started, why infrastructure as code changed operations, and what it actually takes to get developers and ops teams working together.
+InfoQ interviewed me on how DevOps started, why infrastructure as code changed operations, and what it actually takes to get developers and ops working together.

 Changing Culture & Being a Force for Awesome

-Jesse Robbins on how to change engineering culture from the inside.
-Start small, build champions, use metrics to create confidence, and exploit compelling events.
-The biggest barrier to operational improvement is not technology.
-It is organizational resistance.
+My 2012 Velocity talk on changing engineering culture from the inside.
+Start small, build champions, use metrics to create confidence, exploit compelling events.

 “Don't fight stupid.
 Focus on where you can make more awesome.”